thutasann/thutasann/README.md

 - 🌱  Learning new technologies and frameworks.
 - ⚡ Fun fact: I love cooking with new recipes in the kitchen. 🍳🍲
 - 📫  Reach me at: thutasann2002@gmail.com
-- 💼  Working as Frontend Developer  at [Codigo](https://www.codigo.co/)
+- 💼  Working as Software Developer  at [Genesiv](https://genesiv.com/)

 ## 🚀 Currently working on cool projects using: